robertlarkins/software-cheatsheets/RiderShortcuts.md

 # Rider Shortcuts

 Short cuts with an unhighlighted comma indicates a two part shortcut (or chord).
 Perform the first part, then the second part.
-These short cuts are based on the ReSharper Keymap (File > Settings > Keymap > ReSharper)
+These short cuts are based on the Visual Studio 2022 Keymap (File > Settings > Keymap > Visual Studio 2022)

 ## General